Gamefreak2302/Huskycrates-Extension/README.md

 ## What is it?

 Huskycrates extension is a plugin for minecraft which extends huskycrates using huskycrates and huskyui.
-This plugin is created to help people temporary without having to add
+The purpose of this plugin is to add certain features i would have liked to see and you might like aswell.

 ## What does it contain?